ayomide-asekun/pdsnd_github/README.md

-#Udacity US Bikeshare project
+# Udacity US Bikeshare Project

-##Project Description
+## Project Overview
 This project explores data analysis of US Bikeshare data using python.
 We are able to derive interesting stats such as:

 * What is the most popular month?